 The question has been popped, as has the fizz.
 You’re adorned with something sparkly.
 You might even have bought a couple of wedding magazines.
 BUT, at some point you have to start – you know – actually planning a wedding.
 AGH.
 Where on earth do you start?

 There is a lot to do, that’s true.
 But when you break it down it’s fairly straight forward, and most of the steps are fun!
 It’s not without it’s potential hiccups or challenges, but mostly it’s all loveliness.
 Kinda.

 This handy list covers the main things a relatively traditional wedding will need.
 In a vague order.
-Have a read through, download the handy printable PDF and keep on track with where you’re up to.
-Adapt the list according to your wedding and your needs, but use this as a starting point…
+Have a read through, adapt the list according to your wedding and your needs, but use this as a starting point…

 Set your budget